T\^ete-\`a-t\^ete twists, monodromies and representation of elements of Mapping Class Group: Periodic homeomorphisms up to isotopy

 \begin{theorem}[Nielsen's Realization Theorem \cite{Niel}, also see Theorem 7.1 in \cite{Farb}] If $\phi^n$ is isotopic to the identity, then there exists $\hat{\phi}\in [\phi]$ such that $\hat{\phi}^n=Id$.
 Moreover, there exists a metric on $\Si$ such that $\hat{\phi}$ is an isometry. \end{theorem}

 We will use the following well-known fact:

 \begin{lemma} Let $\phi:\Si \rightarrow \Si$ be an orientation-preserving isometry of $\Si$.
 Then either the fixed points are isolated and disjoint from the boundary or $\phi$ is the identity.
-Moreover, if $\phi$ is a periodic diffeomorphism, then the ramification points are also isolated and disjoint from the boundary.
+Moreover, if $\phi$ is a periodic homeomorphism, then the points with non trivial isotropy for the action generated by $\phi$ are also isolated and disjoint from the boundary.
 As a consequence, given a periodic homeomorphism $\phi$ of a surface that leaves all the boundary components invariant, the restriction to any boundary component has the same order than $\phi$. \end{lemma}

+\begin{proof} The second paragraph of the proof of Theorem 6.8 in \cite{Farb} (page 202), proves that fixed-points of isometries are isolated.
+That points with non trivial isotropy for the action generated by $\phi$ are isolated follows from the fact that they are fixed points for some power $\phi^m \neq id$.

+The last part of the statement follows by observing that removing points with non-trivial isotropy does not disconnect the surface. \end{proof}

 \begin{notation} Let $\phi$ be a periodic orientation preserving homeomorphism of $\Si$.
 We denote by $\Si^\phi$ the orbit space (which is a surface) and by the quotient mapping.
 The mapping $p$ is a Galois ramified covering map.
 The set of points in $\Si$ whose orbit has cardinality strictly smaller than the order of $\phi$ are called \emph{ramification} points.
-Its images by $p$ are called \emph{branching} points. \end{notation}
+Its images by $p$ are called \emph{branching} points.